xseman/xseman/README.md

 ### Hello, Friend 👋

 My name is **Filip**, I'm curious eternal student interested in software and development.
+I try to delete more code than I write.

 The more I read, the more I acquire, the more certain I am that I know nothing.
-I try to delete more code than I write.

 ### My work 🧗

 I do all this in my free time from my main job.
 The current main areas of my specialization are `Web` development.

-### Languages and Tools
+### Languages and Tools 🔨

 <code><img height="20" src="icons/go.svg"></code>
 <code><img height="20" src="icons/c.svg"></code>